 With the rapid development in computing hardware, algorithms, AI and their applications to advanced scientific problems that require computational solutions, there is a need for IT, Maths, Science and Engineering students to have a practical understanding of Computational Science.
 This unit aims to provide you with the knowledge to apply computational techniques for problem-solving in a variety of application areas you are likely to encounter in your early careers, whether in industry or in further study.
 This unit will equip you with an understanding of different application areas requiring modern computational solutions, particularly as they relate to complex systems; you will have the opportunity to implement such computational techniques and analyse and interpret the resulting data.

 Data visualisation is an essential element of modern computational and data science.
 It provides powerful tools for investigating, understanding, and communicating the large amounts of data that can be generated by computational simulations, scientific instruments, remote sensing, or the Internet of Things.
 The aim of this unit is to explore the issues, theories, and techniques of advanced data visualisation.
 This unit develops theoretical and practical understandings of the major directions and issues that confront the field.
 A selected number of advanced data visualisation techniques will be examined in detail through specific examples.
 The practicals will reinforce lecture content and extend your applied skills and knowledge in data visualisation, including specific methods.
 A focus of the unit is the development of real world data visualisation skills and experience, based on a major data visualisation case study.

 Need more information?

-If you have questions about choosing units, get in touch with the QUT Global team and we’ll gladly help you out.
+If you have questions about choosing units, get in touch with the study abroad and exchange team and we’ll gladly help you out.